About AWS CloudTrail and Alert Logic

 For more information, see Integrate Amazon GuardDuty Findings into Alert Logic Incidents.

-Alert Logic uses AWS CloudTrail data to identify potential compliance issues or threats through our analytics and reporting features.
+Alert Logic uses CloudTrail data to identify potential compliance issues or threats through our analytics and reporting features.